Cathay Dragon: 1990s

-In January 1990, Cathay Pacific, Swire Group and CITIC Pacific acquired an 89 per cent stake in the airline, with CITIC Pacific holding 38 per cent; while the family of the airline's chairman Kuang-Piu Chao reduced their holding from 22 per cent to 6 per cent, with the remainder held by minor shareholders.
+In January 1990, Cathay Pacific, Swire and CITIC Pacific acquired an 89 percent stake in the airline, with CITIC Pacific holding 38 percent; while the family of the airline's chairman, Kuang-Piu Chao, reduced their holding from 22 percent to 6 percent, with the remainder held by minor shareholders.
 The change of ownership saw Cathay Pacific transferring its Beijing and Shanghai routes to Dragonair, along with a Lockheed L-1011 TriStar on a lease basis.
 The first Airbus A320 joined the airline's fleet in March 1993 and by December, there was a total of six A320 aircraft.
 This was followed by the introduction of the Airbus A330 into the Dragonair's fleet in July 1995.

-A further redistribution of shares took place in April 1996, when China National Aviation Corporation purchased 35.86 per cent of Dragonair and became the largest shareholder, with Cathay Pacific and Swire retaining 25.50 per cent, CITIC Pacific retaining 28.50 per cent and the Chao family retaining 5.02 per cent.
-CNAC's holding was further increased to 43 per cent when it was listed on the Hong Kong Stock Exchange on 17 December 1997.
+A further redistribution of shares took place in April 1996, when China National Aviation Corporation purchased 35.9 per cent of Dragonair and became the largest shareholder, with Cathay Pacific and Swire retaining 25.5 per cent, CITIC Pacific retaining 28.5 percent and the Chao family retaining 5.0 percent.
+China National Aviation Corporation's holding was further increased to 43 per cent when it was listed on the Hong Kong Stock Exchange on 17 December 1997.
 On 5 July 1998, Dragonair Flight 841 from Chongqing was the last scheduled arrival at Kai Tak Airport, landed runway 13 at 15:38 GMT (23:38 Hong Kong time).